nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in PayMeLah.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Clearing all entries: `clear`
+### Clearing all people from PayMeLah: `clear`

-Clears all entries from PayMeLah.<br>
+Clears all people from PayMeLah.<br>
-You can use this command to delete all info from PayMeLah and start afresh!
+You can use this command to delete all information from PayMeLah and start afresh!

 Format: `clear`